This Bad Food Habit Could Be Costing You $1,800 a Year

 You may not get your food budget right the first time, so make some room for adjustment.
 "Honestly, it's a bit of guesswork and experimentation," says Crystal Sykes, freelance writer, co-author of How to Become a Food Budget Ninja, and co-founder of Simply Playful Fare.
 "Set a goal of what you want to spend, and if you're over or under, adjust it accordingly."

-For example, of the average $53 per week Americans spend on lunch, about $20 goes toward getting lunch from a restaurant twice during that time, according to a 2015 Visa survey.
+For example, of the average $53 per week Americans spend on lunch, about $20 goes toward getting lunch from restaurants, according to a 2015 Visa survey.
 The survey also estimated that lunch from a restaurant costs about $11 versus $6.30 for a lunch prepared at home.
 If going out to lunch is something you do almost every day, make gradual changes so you don't give up completely.

 "Don't bite off more than you can chew," Perez says.
 "Start with small goals.
 Commit to taking lunch to work once or twice a week or minimizing the coffee splurge.
 Once you get into a habit, look to increase that commitment over time."